Frequently Asked Questions

 Will you treat people anywhere?

-At this time, we can serve people who reside in Massachusetts and Vermont (telehealth only).
+At this time, we can serve people who reside in Massachusetts, California, and Japan.
 Please reach out for more detail from here.

 Will you treat all ages?